josesimoes/nanoFrameworkIoT/README.md

 - GpioController under System.Device.Gpio allowing compatibility with System.Device.Gpio from .NET IoT
 - TestSpanRef a bug when using ref this

-# Path to automate automatic creation of nanFramork compatible bindings from .NET IoT code
+# Path to automate automatic creation of nanFramework compatible bindings from .NET IoT code

 Let's start with the limitations:
 - Linq is not supported, any binding using Linq won't be able to be generated